raj457036/simple_worker/README.md

 # Easy Worker

 Working with Dart Isolate is not very easy for beginners and tedious to write big boilerplate code for veteran and even though there are lot of packages to solve this issue none were exactly as straight forward as they try to be.

-Well then **EasyWorker** might be the simplest way to work with dart isolate so far. (🙂 if you don't think so not my problem.)
+Well then **EasyWorker** might be the simplest way to work with dart isolate so far.

 ## Features